Estimation of copulas via Maximum Mean Discrepancy: Implementation and experimental study

 \subsection{Implementation via stochastic gradient and the MMDCopula package}

-We start by a short description of the algorithm implemented in our R package~\cite{MMDCopula} to compute the MMD estimator.
+We start by a short description of the algorithm implemented in our R package~\cite{MMDCopula} to compute the MMD estimator in the bivariate case.
+It is of course possible to use the vine-copula procedure to decompose higher-dimensional copulas into bivariate ones.
 The main idea is differentiating the criterion~\eqref{RKHS_criterion:density}.
-Under suitable assumptions on the copula density $c_\theta$ w.r.t. the Lebesgue measure on $\Uc$, we have
+Under suitable regularity assumptions on the copula density $c_\theta$ with respect to the Lebesgue measure on $\Uc$, we have

 where the expectation is taken with respect to $\UU$ and $\VV$, that are independently drawn from $C_\theta$ (a formal statement can be found in~\cite{Cherief2019}).
-Even though this expectation is usually not available in closed form, it is possible to estimate it by Monte-Carlo to use a stochastic gradient descent.
-That is, we fix a starting point, a step size sequence $(\eta_n)_{n\geq 0}$, and iterate:
+Even though this expectation is usually not available in closed form, it is possible to estimate it by Monte Carlo to use a stochastic gradient descent.
+That is, we fix a starting point, a step size sequence $(\eta_t)_{t\geq 0}$, and iterate:

+In practice, we take $\eta_t=1/\sqrt{t}$ as recommended in~\cite{Cherief2019}.
+We perform 200 iterations, and return the average of $\theta_t$ over the last $100$ iterations.

-The convergence of this algorithm in a general framework is discussed in~\cite{Cherief2019}.
-Note that the implementation of this algorithm requires 1) to be able to sample from $C_\theta$ and 2) to compute $c_\theta$ and its partial derivative with respect to $\theta$.
-A list of densities and differentials can be found in~\cite{Sch14} and is implemented in VineCopula~\cite{VineCopulaR}.
-Procedures to sample from $C_\theta$ can also be found in VineCopula.
+The implementation of this algorithm requires (i) to be able to sample from $C_\theta$ and (ii) to compute $c_\theta$ and its partial derivative with respect to $\theta$.
+A list of copula densities and their differentials can be found in~\cite{Sch14} and is implemented in VineCopula~\cite{VineCopulaR}.
+Some procedures to sample from $C_\theta$ can also be found in VineCopula.
 The same ideas can be adapted even if the latter copula density does not exist on the whole hypercube, as for the Marshall-Olkin copula.
 In the latter case with $\alpha=\beta$, we implemented our own sampler and considered the copula density with respect to the measure given by the sum of the Lebesgue measure on $[0,1]^2$ plus the Lebesgue measure on the first diagonal.

+In theory, the criterion in~\eqref{RKHS_criterion} has no reason to be convex in $\theta$.
+Therefore, it is possible that the algorithm gets stuck in a local minimum.
+In order to avoid this situation, we propose two possible strategies: 1) starting from a random initialization and 2) starting from the empirical Kendall's tau and the associated $\theta$ values.
+We compared these two strategies in a set of experiments in the supplementary material.
+In the non contaminated case, the Kendall's tau initialization is slightly better (especially for small $\gamma$'s) but both strategies are comparable.
+However in a contaminated case, the random initialization becomes better.
+We suspect Kendall's tau might be close to a local minimizer of the MMD in the latter case.
+In our package and in our simulations, the random initialization is the default mode.
+The convergence of stochastic gradient algorithms for MMD mininimization in a general framework is discussed in~\cite{Cherief2019}.